Marriage and Couples Counseling Services in Austin

 With concepts like the Four Horsemen of the Apocalypse, which signify major dysfunction in a relationship, and Bids/Turns, which address communication dynamics, their straightforward approach is intuitive and extremely effective.
 The Gottman Method of Couples Therapy is not just intuitive though, the empirical research supports the methodology and the success rates are astounding.
 Through the use of assessments, exercises, and homework, the Gottman Method helps couples learn how to communicate better, manage conflict more effectively, and build intimacy that may have been missing for many years.

 There are some easy to recognize patterns that, when present, can reliably predict the downfall of a relationship.
+To be clear, we all engage in each of these at times; it is when these become consistent patterns of dealing with conflict that they become predictive of relationship decline.
 They are The Four Horsemen:

 - Criticism – Character assassination.
 Judging the person, not the behavior